diamondIPP/proteus/doc/configuration_files.rst

     pixel_masks = [ "/or/an/absolute/path.toml",
                     "another.toml" ]

-The pixel maks must be a list files, e.g. separate files for the telescope and the device-under-test.
+*pixel_masks* must be a list of files, e.g. separate files for the telescope and the device-under-test.

 Sensor types are defined by name and configure the pixel sensor